 - merger of therapeutics and imaging strategies for improved patient management

 Funding for the Program's research activities come from a mix of Federal (National Institutes of Health and Department of Energy), Foundation and University sources, as well as through a number of collaborations with Industry.

-The Program attracts graduate students from a wide range of programs including Molecular Pharmacology, Cell/Molecular Biology, Electrical Engineering, and Bio-Engineering.
+The Program attracts graduate students from a wide range of programs including Molecular Pharmacology, Cell/Molecular Biology, Electrical Engineering, Chemical Engineering, and Bio-Engineering.

 The Program runs several state-of-the-art imaging facilities within the Clark Center Stanford Center for Innovation in In vivo Imaging (SCi3) service centers including positron emission tomography (microPET), magnetic resonance imaging (MRI), computed tomography (CT), single photon emission tomography (SPECT), optical (e.g. bioluminescence, fluorescence), ultrasound, photoacoustic imaging, and magnetic particle imaging (MPI).